Early Assessment Program

 Math Reasoning with Connections (MRWC)

-This course has been taught in Southern California for a number of years and data confirms that it prepares students for college math.
-Districts and schools who adopt this course agree to release their MRWC teachers for 20 days of training, which starts in April and concludes in November.
-The training has been online for the past 2 years.
-If circumstances allow, the next cohort of teachers will receive their training in person.
-It is not too early to plan to participate.
+This course has been taught in Southern California for a number of years, and data confirms that it prepares students for college math.
+They are currently offered in schools in Fresno, Kings, Madera, and Tulare Counties.
+Districts and schools that adopt this course agree to release their MRWC teachers for 20 days of training, which starts in April and concludes in November.

 Transitional Quantitative Reasoning (TQR) & Quantitative Reasoning